Influencing Government and Business

 - unitary authority

 - metropolitan borough

 - London borough

 In some areas, finding out who is responsible for certain things can get complicated.
 Spend time getting to know how your local council works.

-If you are in an area governed by two different councils, check your postcode to find out which council is responsible for which issues in your area.
+If you are in an area governed by 2 different councils, check your postcode to find out which council is responsible for which issues in your area.